 Ashley joined Avi and Neal in 2016 after graduating from Western Oregon University in Monmouth, Oregon, with a degree in music performance and an emphasis in American Sign Language.
 Ashley was born and raised in Anchorage, along with her five siblings.
-Her mother and Avi have been good friends since meeting in a high school youth symphony, and through that friendship Ashley came to know Neal and Avi.
+Her mother and Avi have been good friends since meeting in a high school youth symphony, and Ashley came to know Neal and Avi through that friendship.